-WHY DO I REALLY RUN? // CHRIS WHITE FROM GO RUN AUSTRALIA – 17 MARATHONS IN 2017 March 2, 2017 – Posted in: Ambassadors, Expert Advice
+WHY DO I REALLY RUN? // CHRIS WHITE FROM GO RUN AUSTRALIA – 17 MARATHONS IN 2017 March 2, 2017 – Posted in: Latest News, Expert Advice

 I have always said to people that I am a completely different person when I don’t exercise.
 My wife and other family members will definitely back that statement up!
 I am one of these people who get bored easily and have a lot of nervous energy, so for me running is my outlet and main form of relaxation and de-stressing.
 I guess it is my equivalent to meditation or yoga.